Hexdee/Teritage/backend/README.md

 ## Notifications & Contract Events

 `src/services/notificationService.ts` bootstraps Socket.IO and exposes helpers to emit events or send transactional emails. `src/services/contractWatcher.ts` can listen to the on-chain `TeritageInheritance` contract (when RPC/env vars are configured) and relay events back to Mongo + connected clients.

-## Development Notes

-- Mongo indexes are created via Mongoose schema definitions; run a real MongoDB instance locally or via Atlas.
-- Hedera pricing data is stubbed at `0` pending integration with a pricing oracle.
-- Email delivery falls back to console logging when SMTP credentials are not supplied.
-- Swagger docs are generated from route JSDoc blocks (`src/routes/*.ts`).